 While in Izamal, be sure to visit to the homes where local artisans work their magic creating unique crafts.
 There is a handcraft route you can take to see the workshops where miniatures are made, where hammocks are woven, where papier maché butterflies and dragonflies are crafted, and where wooden jaguars, crucifixes, boxes and more are carved.
 Other crafts include jewelry made from the cocoyol seeds and the tips of the henequen plant.

 To really enjoy Izamal, plan to be there in the evening so that you can take in the magical Light and Sound Show/Tour – “Izamal, Ciudad Luz.”
 Held at 8 pm Thursday to Saturday beginning at Parque de los Cañones and ending at the convent with an amazing video mapping, this show is a must.
+The cost is $122 pesos for non-Mexican citizens and $85 pesos for Mexican citizens.
 It will give you insight into the culture of the Maya who are living in and around Izamal.

 For shopping, be sure to visit the Hecho a Mano store on the main square, and Galería Tres Pájaros on Calle 18 in Colonia San Juan.

 Izamal has something else to boast about- the Centro Cultural y Artesanal, check it out.

 It’s easy to go by car.
 Take the Cuota road toward Cancún, and exit at km.
 48 towards Izamal.
 The trip takes 45 minutes.
 Or go by bus, the station is at Calle 67 between 50 and 52, with departures every hour.
 The cost of the ticket is $31 pesos one way, $62 pesos roundtrip.
 Also you can take a van on Calle 65 between 52 and 54.